timbuchinger/chromadb-ui/memory-bank/progress.md

    - Missing remove functionality for each metadata field
    - Critical UX improvement needed for document creation workflow

+2. Double Notifications on Document Deletion
+   - Two success notifications appear when deleting a document
+   - Need to consolidate notification handling to a single point

+3. Content Layout Issues
+   - Content jumps during navigation when loading indicator appears
+   - Need to implement better layout preservation during loading states
+   - Implement fixed height containers or skeleton placeholders

+4. Awkward Delete Confirmation UX
+   - In DocumentModal, delete and confirm buttons are red and far apart
+   - Should switch position of confirm button for better flow

-3. Protocol dropdown in dark mode has white background
+5. Protocol dropdown in dark mode has white background
    - Fixed by adding dark:[&>option]:bg-surface-secondary-dark to select element
    - Now follows dark theme color scheme

-4. Favicon not displaying in browser tab
+5. Favicon not displaying in browser tab
    - Need to investigate favicon.ico configuration in index.html
    - Ensure proper path and format for browser compatibility

-5. Notifications UI
+6. Notifications UI
    - Notifications expand too far to the right and need width limiting
    - Text should wrap when it exceeds the width limit
    - Close button in top-right corner is missing or hard to see

-6. Content Layout
+8. Content Layout
    - Content jumps during navigation when loading indicator appears
    - Need to implement better layout preservation during loading states

+11. Documents Screen Color Scheme
+   - Header has the same color as the active row
+   - Need to improve color contrast for better visual hierarchy

+12. Authentication Persistence Issue
+    - Once logged in, refreshing the page redirects to the login screen
+    - Users should remain authenticated after a refresh

+13. Navbar UI Enhancements
+    - Add app name to the right of the logo with distinct styling
+    - Add GitHub link beside the light/dark toggle
+    - Fix inconsistent hover states for Collections and Logout links

 ## Next Development Priorities